 DSM is continuing to pursue its unique miniaturization process on several fronts including material selection and system stiffness/control analysis.
 “We would also like to conduct hot-flow high-fidelity testing on a missile platform test bed in Phase III of our development process,” Johns added.

-The company, which is focusing largely on the piezo system’s military and space-related applications, has also obtained additional funding from commercial sources to continue developing these technologies for related applications.
+The company has also obtained additional funding from commercial sources to continue developing these technologies for related applications.